-Q: Can I run Windows programs (.EXE files) on a Macintosh?
+Can I run Windows programs (.EXE files) on a Mac?

-A: While it is possible to open most Windows documents on a Macintosh, Windows programs will not run natively on the Macintosh platform.
+While it is possible to open most Windows documents on a Macintosh, Windows applications will not run natively on the Macintosh platform.
 This is because the programs are written for a specific operating system and processor type.

 Historically, the architecture (or design) of PC processors has been different from the architecture of Macintosh processors.
 Therefore, programs had to be specifically written and compiled for the correct processor.
 However, in 2006 Apple transitioned their entire line of Macintosh computers from PowerPCs to Intel processors, meaning they now use the same architecture as PCs.
 Windows programs will still not run natively on the Mac OS, but software like Apple Boot Camp and Parallels Desktop for Mac allow you to run Windows on an Intel-based Mac.
 This enables you to install and run Windows programs on your Mac, through the Windows interface.

 Four options for running Windows programs on and Intel-based Mac:

 Emulation on Older PowerPC-based Macs

 The only way to run Windows programs on a PowerPC-based Macintosh is to use Windows emulation software.
 This software emulates a PC processor, which allows a native version of Windows, such as Windows XP, to run on older Macs.
 A popular Windows emulation program is Virtual PC.

 Because Virtual PC is an only an emulator, you need to install the Windows operating system on top of the Virtual PC software in order to run Windows programs.
 Fortunately, Microsoft offers versions of Virtual PC that include Windows, such as Windows XP Professional or Home Edition.